JacksonChik/leetcode-solutions/README.md

 # leetcode-solutions
 An archive of some of the leetcode solutions I came up with.
-More to come.
+Note to self: THINK TWICE, CODE ONCE